Gambrill State Park8602 Gambrill Park RoadFrederick MD 21702

 Tips for camping in black bear country: Bears do visit our campgrounds.
 Here are a few simple reminders to help keep you and the bears safe and ensure that you have an enjoyable stay.

 A small pond is located in the Rock Run area, just a short walk from the campground.
 The pond has a healthy population of large mouth bass, bluegill, and channel catfish.
-A Maryland fishing license is required for anglers ages 16 and over.
 Additional fishing information can be found in the Maryland Freshwater Sportfishing Guide.
 Swimming or wading is not allowed in the pond.
 Pets also are not allowed in the pond.
-Purchase a Maryland Fishing License.

 The High Knob area of Gambrill State Park is known for its breathtaking views of the Frederick and Middletown Valleys.
 The park has three native-stone overlooks, which were all built by the CCC in the 1930’s.